AlxHnr/nano-backup/README.md

 If a files size and timestamp has not changed, it is assumed that its content is still the same.
 While this method is extremely fast, it could allow an attacker to tamper with files.
-But then again, an attacker with system access could also tamper with the repository directly, or even replace the nb binary.
+But then again, an attacker with file access could also tamper with the repository directly, or even replace the nb binary.
 On an uncompromised system with a working clock this shouldn't be an issue.
 Otherwise consider running some serious integrity checker or [IDS](https://en.wikipedia.org/wiki/Intrusion_detection_system) from a hardened live CD on an air-gapped system.